IPandaType/zephyr/README.md

 ### Usage
 1. Open the app in a mobile browser (HTTPS required for camera)
 2. Grant camera permissions when prompted
-3. Point your camera at the `incredibles.jpg` image
+3. Point your camera at the `bayko.jpeg` image
 4. Watch your baby video animation appear below the logo!
 5. Use the scale buttons to adjust size